My streak of good luck has continued! I've won two more giveaways. First, I won a set of handmade Amy Butler tags from Kelly at

 Much better.

 Time for your fourth round of logs.
 Here's another technique you may (or may not) want to try.
 Square-in-square blocks are built off the premise of using the same fabric for each round of logs.
 But who said you always have to follow that rule?
-Isn't the first rule of wonky block making that there are no rules?
+Isn't

 For my block, I decided to use one fabric for the bottom (first) log, switch to a different pattern for the next two logs, and finish out the round with the same fabric as the first.